FAccT is a computer science conference on Fairness, Accountability,

 tech re-purposing

+This session is co-organized by avantAGE and the Synthetic Society Lab.
 We will facilitate the session and be around at the conference.
 Come say hi!

 Juliette Zaccour